rherrmann/eclipse-extras/README.md

 ![](https://raw.githubusercontent.com/rherrmann/eclipse-extras/master/readme-images/launch-cleanup.png)

+### Image Viewer
+Editor for viewing images.
+The editor is able to display images, regardless of whether they are stored in the local file system or located in an archive, for example a jar or war file.
+By default, the image viewer associates its editor with .gif .jpg .jpeg .png .bmp .ico and .tiff file extensions.

 ### Key Binding to Close the Active View
 The key binding <kbd>Ctrl+Shift+Q</kbd> closes the currently active view.
 Just like <kbd>Ctrl+W</kbd> closes the active editor, there is now also a key binding to close the active view.